LiteracyBridge/acm/installer/README.md

     * An alternative would be to produce both a 32-bit and a 64-bit installer.
 Since the online updater doesn't update the JRE, and since there is only one set of Java .jar files, the only downside is making users pick which one to install.
   * Download the zip file, and unzip it.
 Inside the unzipped content, find the `jre` directory.
   * Copy that `jre` tree as the `./jre` directory.
-  * Test on a HighDPI device.
-If the text is tiny and illegible, follow the instructions below in _Fix Java 8 so it isn't microscopic and totally illegible on HighDPI devices_
 * Install the signing certificate, `code_signing.pfx`
   * See _Setting up the signing tool_, below.
   * Configure _Inno Setup_ to use the code signing certificate.